mosdragon/ieee-hexo/README.md

 The New Georgia Tech IEEE Site
 ==============================

 We now use the [Hexojs blogging framework](https://github.com/hexojs/hexo) to generate and deploy the static HTML content from simple Markdown documents.
+You'll need [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git), [Node.js](http://nodejs.org), and a solid text editor (i.e. [Sublime](http://sublimetext.com) or [Atom](http://atom.io)) to create any content.

 Here is the new workflow for how new posts will be added to the site: